 What Kind of Termites Live in Alabama?

-Unfortunately for homeowners in Alabama, we’re located right smack in the middle of termite territory.
+Unfortunately for Alabama homeowners, we’re located right smack in the middle of termite territory.
 In fact, Alabama is listed in Termite Infestation Probability Zone 1, which means that the probability for termite infestation and damage in homes is significant.
 Alabama is home to two of the most common termite types: drywood and subterranean.
 While they may be small, these destructive pests swarm together in large groups, eating 24/7 and quickly destroying the wooden structures that make up your home.

 When Are Termites Most Active?